-Saudi Arabia's 'Vision 2030' also has a focus on AI.
-As part of this initiative, the Saudi government created the National Authority for Data and Artificial Intelligence (NADAI), which is an independent authority that reports directly to the Prime Minister and is headed by the Crown Prince.
-Two other entities were also created: the National Centre for Artificial Intelligence and the Office of National Data, both under the NADAI.
+Saudi Arabia's 'Vision 2030' has a focus on AI, and this is augmented by a dedicated National Strategy for Data and AI.
+The Saudi Data and Artificial Intelligence Authority (SDAIA) is a government agency that is directly linked to the Prime Minister.
+SDAIA has three sub-entities: the National Information Center, National Data Management Office and National Center for AI.
 Saudi's plan specifically contemplates that AI-specific legislation will be enacted, under which these entities will operate.

-The UAE has released its National Programme for Artificial Intelligence (the Programme).
-The Programme's emphasis is on the UAE's strategic objective of becoming a global leader in the responsible use of AI by 2031.
-The UAE aims to achieve this goal by adopting emerging AI technologies across government and attracting top AI talent to the country to advance AI research and development.
-The Programme pledges to provide AI-related start-ups and developers with access to local data infrastructure and funding for projects.
-It categorises 'data sharing and governance' and the 'new generation of regional talent' as opportunities for the UAE to lead in the development and deployment of AI technologies.
+The UAE has released its National Strategy for Artificial Intelligence 2031 (UAE Strategy).
+The UAE Strategy's emphasis is on the UAE's strategic objective of becoming a global leader in the responsible use of AI by 2031.
+The UAE aims to achieve this goal by adopting emerging

+Al technologies across government and attracting top Al talent to the country to advance Al research and development.
+The UAE Strategy pledges to provide Al-related start-ups and developers with access to local data infrastructure and funding for projects.
+It categorises 'data sharing and governance' and the 'new generation of regional talent' as opportunities for the UAE to lead in the development and deployment of Al technologies.

-The UAE has also formed the Council for Artificial Intelligence, a specialised council comprising 16 members from various government ministries and authorities.
-The council's mandate is to promote the success of the Al Strategy 2031 by proposing policies to create an Al-friendly ecosystem, conducting advanced research in the Al sector, promoting collaboration between the public and private sectors to accelerate the adoption of Al, and engaging with international institutions on Al issues.
+The UAE has a dedicated Minister of State for Artificial Intelligence, Digital Economy and Remote Work Applications who has a mandate of transforming the UAE into a world leader in Al. The Office of the Minister of State for Artificial Intelligence aims to broker new partnerships (particularly in education and governance) and support other government ministries with incorporating Al technologies into their policies and projects.
+The UAE has also formed the Council for Artificial Intelligence and Blockchain (the Council), a specialised council comprising 17 members from various government ministries and authorities.
+The Council's mandate is to promote the success of the UAE Strategy by proposing policies to create an Al-friendly ecosystem, conducting advanced research in the Al sector, promoting collaboration between the public and private sectors to accelerate the adoption of Al, and engaging with international institutions on Al issues.
 The Council has not yet introduced Al laws or regulations.